ArmaAchilles/Achilles/README.md

 We will gladly help you to port your custom module to Achilles (message us on [our Discord server](https://discord.gg/kN7Jnhr)).

 ### Add a Translation
-You will have to edit the [stringtable.xml](https://github.com/ArmaAchilles/Achilles/blob/master/%40AresModAchillesExpansion/addons/language_f/stringtable.xml).
+You have to edit the [stringtable.xml](https://github.com/ArmaAchilles/Achilles/blob/master/%40AresModAchillesExpansion/addons/language_f/stringtable.xml).
 The basics about string tables can be found on the [Bohemia Interactive Wiki](https://community.bistudio.com/wiki/Stringtable.xml).
 If you don't want to edit the file with a text editor, you can use a dedicated tool such as [Tabler](http://www.armaholic.com/page.php?id=26320).

 ## Authors
 Check out the [list of contributors](https://github.com/ArmaAchilles/AresModAchillesExpansion/blob/master/%40AresModAchillesExpansion/credits.md).